conmaol/gadelica/grammar/nouns.md

 ### Concrete and abstract nouns

+Nouns are words that typically denote *material* entities.

+Material entities are those individuals, substances, aggregates and groups which are literally *made of matter*, consisting of atoms, organised into molecules, crystals, and so on.

+Every word that denotes a material entity is a noun (or a [pronoun](pronouns.md)).

+However, not every noun denotes a material entity.
+Some nouns denote *non-material* entities, which are not made out of matter.
+Non-material entities include spaces (places and paths) and situations (states, processes, events and actions).

-Nouns are words that typically denote *material* entities (individuals, substances, and aggregates and groups thereof) which are literally *made of matter* (atoms, molecules, etc.).
-Every word that denotes a material entity is a noun (or ‘pronoun’), though not every noun denotes a material entity.
-Nouns which denote material entities are known as *concrete* nouns, and nouns which denote non-material entities are known as *abstract* nouns.
+Nouns that denote material entities are known as **concrete** nouns, and nouns that denote non-material entities are known as **abstract** nouns.

-To exemplify, in the following passage all and only the nouns have been highlighted.
-On hover, information should appear about whether each noun is concrete or abstract. [<mark title="This passage is taken from Lachlann MacFhionghuin’s *Leabhraichean Leughaidh* Vol.II td.81 (attributed to I. N. MacLeòid).
-Some spellings have been updated for readability.">*</mark>]
+The following passage is adapted from Lachlann MacFhionghuin’s (c.1950) *Leabhraichean Leughaidh: Leabhar II* (p.81).
+All and only the nouns have been highlighted.

 > Nuair a bha an <mark title="concrete: ‘world’">saoghal</mark> òg bha <mark title="concrete: ‘men’">daoine</mark> treuna ann, ris an canadh iad an <mark title="concrete: ‘warrior class’">Fhiann</mark>.
 >
 > B’ e <mark title="concrete: ‘Cumhal’">Cumhal</mark> a b’ <mark title="abstract: ‘name’">ainm</mark> air aon de na <mark title="concrete: ‘men’">daoine</mark> seo, agus bha <mark title="concrete: ‘son’">mac</mark> aige air an robh <mark title="concrete: ‘Finn’">Fionn</mark>.